AqueM/Curse-of-Love/Game/World/Places/Trollbark necromantic barrier.md

 We assume that there is something or someone inside: [[Inhabitants of Rot Barrier]]

+The cold feeling that sets in a person after touching it seems to get worse via [[Julius Deepwater]] ?
 # Known victims
 - [[Orpheus]] (alive - undead?)
 - [[Rowan]] (alive - undead?)